Renovating This Summer? Here’s What to Know About Plumbing for Kitchens and Baths

 3. Upgrade Hidden Components

 Now’s the time to replace shut-off valves, add cleanouts, or insulate pipes behind walls.
-These upgrades are inexpensive during a reno—and a major hassle after.
+These upgrades are inexpensive during a renovation—and a major hassle after.

 4. Choose Fixtures Wisely